Supreme War Council: 13–15 March 1918

 The fourth SWC Interallied Conference was held in London.
 Here, the General Reserve plan was cancelled.
 It was thought it would take three months to reposition divisions for the Reserve, when, in fact, the German attack was just 8 days away.
 This caused a great debate between General Ferdinand Foch and Prime Minister Clemenceau, and Prime Minister Lloyd George considered replacing Field Marshal Haig.
-In the absence of a General Reserve, the allies had to rely on a verbal mutual support agreement between Field Marshal Haig and General Petain.
+In the absence of a General Reserve, the allies had to rely on a verbal mutual support agreement between Field Marshal Haig and General Pétain.
 The council also put out an official statement about the Brest-Litovsk "peace" treaty made between Germany and Russia.
 Prime Minister Clemenceau made another attempt at establishing unity of command but was rebuffed by Lloyd George, who said Foch's appointment to the Executive War Board had been a "great concession".
 General Henri Mordacq, Clemenceau's aide, said Britain only turned for unity of command at the last minute when her armies were about to be thrown into the sea.

 The Allied Reserve eventually slipped from the agenda as the Commanders-in-Chief, Haig and Pétain, refused to hand over sufficient troops.
 In February 1918, Wilson had replaced Robertson as CIGS and on 26 March Ferdinand Foch became Allied Generalissimo.
 After April 1918 all Allied troops on the Western Front were placed under the command of the Grand Quartier général des armées alliées (GQGA), a multi-national general staff.
 The GQGA was on similar lines to the GQG (French Army Headquarters).
 Without its two main personalities, Foch and Wilson, the military machinery at Versailles became less important.